NESP MaC Project 1.3 - Support for Parks Australia’s Monitoring, Evaluation, Reporting and Improvement System for Australian Marine Parks (CSIRO)

 • Digital map layers per AMP network of:

-(1) Ecosystems
+(1) Ecosystems;

-(2) Pressures & Activities
+(2) Pressures & Activities; and

-(3) Cumulative Impacts
+(3) Cumulative Benthic & Pelagic Impacts

 • Final Technical Report containing maps of Key Natural Values, and of spatial Monitoring Priorities, including a short summary of recommendations for policy makers of key findings [written]